Your Cart is Empty

 Free events attendance

-The incidence of poor turnout is much higher at free events than at paid events.
+The incidence of poor guest turnout is traditionally much higher at free events than paid events where people are literally "invested" in attending and want to get value for their money spent, and attend.

 Free event attendees are also much more likely to leave early or part-way through if they're bored or the speech is not of interest.